isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-copy"></a> C.copy: Copy and move

-Value type should generally be copyable, but interfaces in a class hierarchy should not.
+Value types should generally be copyable, but interfaces in a class hierarchy should not.
-Resource handles, may or may not be copyable.
+Resource handles may or may not be copyable.
 Types can be defined to move for logical as well as performance reasons.